gast04/gast04.github.io/_posts/2022-08-10-ArduinoBoot.md

 This little program is very nice, it talks to the target arduino via the ICSP interface, using SPI obviously.
 (If SPI is not hardware supported on your Arduino it also has an implementation for Bit Banged SPI [2]).

+In the setup function it starts by setting the Serial baudrate to 115200, this is for the serial monitor on which it prints the read data.